How do I land a job interview?

 6. Enhance your LinkedIn profile

-7. Attend local jobs fairs and expos
+7. Attend job events and local expos

 8. Be confident that you’re an ideal candidate

-10. Talk to employment experts
+10. Talk to employment consultants

 2. Create a cover letter and resume that stand out